cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 ├── Metagenomes/
 └── PhyloSanity.ini</code></pre>

+Another option for filtering the genomes that have been evaluated is by using the GTDB.
+In this example, we want all genomes that were assigned to genus ‘Gimesia’.

+`dbdm -c Metagenomes/ SUMMARIZE -t evaluation -q "genus == 'Gimesia'" -w Gimesia_genomes`

+After running this command, the default directory structure resembles the following:

+<pre><code>test-run/
+├── genomes/
+├── Gimesia_genomes/
+├── HighQuality/
+├── eval.log
+├── out/
+├── Metagenomes/
+└── PhyloSanity.ini</code></pre>

-In the [next blog](https://cjneely10.github.io/posts/2019/09/MetaSanity-demo-part-2/), we will use **FuncSanity** to annotate this dataset!
+In the [next blog](https://cjneely10.github.io/posts/2019/09/MetaSanity-Demo-Running-FuncSanity/), we will use **FuncSanity** to annotate this dataset!